Cudworth, Saskatchewan

-Cudworth (/ˈkʊdwɜːrθ/) is a small town in Saskatchewan, Canada.
+Cudworth (/ˈkʊdwɜːrθ/) is a town in Saskatchewan, Canada.
 Cudworth is located approximately 85 km north-east of Saskatoon, Saskatchewan in the Minnichinas Hills.
 Cudworth is in hilly partially forested country east of the South Saskatchewan River.
 The area is part of the aspen parkland biome.

 Cudworth had a population of 770 people in 2011.
 It has a public K-12 school, 60 local businesses and 3 churches serving the rural area surrounding it.
 It is surrounded by a large agricultural community.

 The first pioneers settled the area west of modern-day Cudworth in the late 19th century.
-German settlers arrived in 1903 and settled in nearby Leofeld, Saskatchewan.

 Established in 1911, the village was named after English philosopher Ralph Cudworth.
 Present day Cudworth continues to consist mainly of families with Ukrainian and German origins.

 History

 The town was originally peopled primarily by settlers of Eastern European origin including Germany, Hungary, Poland and Ukraine.

-In September 2008, Cudworth's grain elevator went up into flames.
+In September 2008, Cudworth's grain elevator went up in flames.
 Cudworth was one of three Saskatchewan towns that still had an original Saskatchewan Wheat Pool elevator and a Canadian National Railway (CN) train station.